cbalio/Public-Health-Nurse-Supply-Need-and-Deserts/README.md

 Domain 4: Health Status and Outcomes

-**Identifying PHN Deserts**
+**Identifying PHN Priority Counties**

-PHN deserts were defined as counties with relatively high need and low supply of PHNs.
+County-level PHN prioritizaiton was defined as counties with relatively high need and low supply of PHNs.
 Data is limited to counties with PHN staffing data from the 2019 NACCHO Profiles.
 Counties with complete data are categorized into three priority tiers with priority tier 1 being the highest priority and priority tier 3 being the lowest priority tier.
 Details on defining and identifying PHN deserts are forthcoming.

+**Data**

+Data for the national and state versions of the PHN Need Index and the priority indicators are available in the Excel file.
+Data for national and state versions of the PHN Need Index are available for 2,823 counties.
+Data for PHN priority tiers is available for 783 counties.